glmoritz/mosaik-pandapower-2/README.md

 Finally, you can create the `Grid` entity.
 There are several ways of doing this:

-- If you have a pandapowerNet instance `net` in your scenario and the pandapower simulator is running in the same Python instance, you can use that grid by calling
+- If you have a `pandapowerNet` instance `net` in your scenario and the pandapower simulator is running in the same Python instance, you can use that grid by calling

   ```python
   grid = pp_sim.Grid(net=net)
   ```

+  Note that the intended use for this is that you set up the grid using pandapower's functions and then pass the `pandapowerNet` to the adapter.
+The adapter does not expect the supplied net to be changed by anything (but itself) afterwards.
+If you continue to tinker with the grid, your results may be incorrect.

 - If the grid is in a JSON file (in pandapower’s format), you can call
   ```python
   grid = pp_sim.Grid(json=path_to_json)
   ```

 - Similarly, if the grid is in an Excel file,
   ```python
   grid = pp_sim.Grid(xlsx=path_to_xlsx)
   ```

 - If you want to use one of the network creation functions in `pandapower.networks`, you can specify
   ```python